weikangYeo/showcase/README.md

 ## TODO

-> NEXT: Migrate to helm, config health endpoint by pass (no auth). and it should visible to k8s
-> cluster only
+> NEXT: Get UserInfo from JWT token, populate it to a session bean

 Same copy might available in Notion, keep a copy here for future (long) references.